busbud/coding-challenge-frontend-b/README.md

       }
     }
 ```

-And an XDeparture is :
+And an XDeparture is like:
 ```
     {
       "id": "7c5dd26a",